Astrap1/Orpits-0x02/README.md

       }
     }
   ],
+  "tables": [],
   "savedAt": "2026-06-29T02:59:00Z"
 }
 ```

 This gives the app a working persistence layer for the current editor features.
-Tables and code boxes are already preserved as readable Markdown content, while future `.x2` versions can add richer metadata without changing the current editing model.
+Python code boxes are preserved as readable fenced code blocks in `content`.
+Structured tables are represented by `[[x2-table:<id>]]` anchors in `content`, while their columns, rows, cell text, and cell formatting are stored in the `tables` field.
+Future `.x2` versions can add richer metadata while retaining version-aware loading.

 # Architecture
 ![architecture](project-docs/architecture.jpg)
-x2pad is built as a desktop application using Tauri, React, TypeScript, CodeMirror, and Rust.
-The application is split into two main layers: the frontend editor layer and the backend desktop layer.
+x2pad has two main layers: a React, TypeScript, and CodeMirror frontend for editing and interaction, and a Rust/Tauri backend for native desktop operations.

-The frontend layer is responsible for the user interface, editor behaviour, command detection, and visual feedback.
-The backend layer is responsible for desktop-specific operations such as saving files, opening files, exporting documents, and running system-level tasks.

-This separation allows x2pad to feel like a modern web-based editor while still having access to native desktop features.

 ## 1. Frontend Responsibilities
-The frontend is built using React, TypeScript, CodeMirror 6, and CSS.
-Fuse.js is planned for the later fuzzy search feature.
-The frontend is responsible for everything the user directly interacts with inside the editor.

 The frontend handles:
 - Rendering the main editor interface
 - Displaying the toolbar, sidebar, command menu, and status bar